nchervyakov/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Steps median:  10762"
 ```

-**Wee can see that imputing the NA values lead to increasing the mean and median.**
+**Wee can see that imputing the NA values lead to the increasing the frequency of days with the high step per day rate near the mean and median.**

 ## Are there differences in activity patterns between weekdays and weekends?